prryplatypus/ergate/docs/basics/creating-a-workflow.md

 ## Registering a workflow

 Once you've defined a workflow, you need to let your Ergate application know that it exists.
-To do so, simply call the `register_workflow` method in your app instance with the workflow object you've created, like so:
+To do so, simply call the `register_workflow` method in your app instance with the workflow object you've created.

+!!! info

+    Running this will make the app appear "stuck".
+The reason for this is that there's no jobs in the queue.
+We'll cover that in the next section.

 ```py title="app.py"
 from ergate import Ergate